Sonicfan0208/FNF-Modcharting-Tools/README.md

 # FNF Modcharting Tools
 Just a thing I made to make modcharting easier, should be easy to add to most engines.
 Still very WIP and not everything is supported yet!
+Only works on psych 0.7.x.

 ## Features
 ### Modifier system for easing in and out effects